attackallmonsters/adsr/README.md

 * Decay: falls to sustain level
 * Sustain: hold until stop is triggered
 * Release: convex, concave oder linear from current envelope level to 0

+Binaries for x64 Linux and ARM can be found in folder bin.

+Have fun!